TerryCavanagh/VVVVVV/desktop_version/README.md

 The engine depends solely on [SDL2](https://libsdl.org/) and [SDL2_mixer](https://www.libsdl.org/projects/SDL_mixer/).
 All other dependencies are statically linked into the engine.
-The libs for Windows can be downloaded from their respective websites, Linux and macOS developers should compile from source.
+The development libraries for Windows can be downloaded from their respective websites, Linux and macOS developers should compile and install from source.

 Steamworks support is included and the DLL is loaded dynamically, you do not need the SDK headers and there is no special Steam or non-Steam version.
 The